 Profile: BT Group PLC (BT.N)

-BT Group plc, incorporated on March 30, 2001, is a communications services companies, serving the needs of customers in the United Kingdom and in more than 170 countries globally.
+BT Group plc, incorporated March 30, 2001, is a communications services companies, serving the needs of customers in the United Kingdom and in more than 170 countries globally.
 The Company’s activities are the provision of fixed-line services, broadband, mobile and television products and services, as well as networked information technology (IT) services.
-In the United Kingdom, the Company is a communications services provider, selling products and services to consumers, small and medium-sized enterprises and the public sector.
-The Company also sells wholesale products and services to communications providers in the United Kingdom and around the world.
-The Company supplies managed networked information technology (IT) services to multinational corporations, domestic businesses and national and local government organizations.
-Bt has four lines of business: BT Global Services, BT Retail, BT Wholesale and Openreach.
+In the United Kingdom, the Company is a communications services provider, selling products and services to consumers, small and medium sized enterprises and the public sector.
+It also sells wholesale products and services to communications providers in the United Kingdom and globally.
+Globally, it supplies managed networked IT services to multinational corporations, domestic businesses and national and local government organizations.
+The Company has four customer facing lines of business: BT Retail, BT Global Services, BT Wholesale and Openreach.
 These are supported by its internal service unit, BT Technology, Service & Operations.
 On January 17, 2013, the Company acquired 100% of Tikit Group plc (Tikit).

 BT Global Services

-The Competes with Daisy, TalkTalk, Virgin Media, XLN, Alternative Networks, Cable & Wireless Worldwide, KCOM Group, Computacenter, SCC, Phoenix IT, Kelway, Dimension Data, Logicalis, 2E2, Cable & Wireless Worldwide and Colt Group.
+The Company competes with Vodafone, Colt Group, TalkTalk, Virgin Media, Daisy, XLN, Alternative Networks, KCOM Group, SCC, Computacenter, Phoenix IT, Kelway, Dimension Data, Logicalis, BICS and Level3.

 BT Group PLC